William Henry Cutts: Life

 Cutts arrived in Melbourne aboard the Kent in September 1852.
 He initially ventured to the Ovens goldfield and later made his way to Bendigo.
 In addition to practicing medicine, he also engaged in the profitable occupation of buying gold for the banks.
 However, Cutts found the demanding lifestyle to be unfavorable and decided to return to Melbourne in 1853.
 He successfully established his medical practice in the west end of the city and continued to serve his patients until his retirement.
 Known for his kindness, tolerance, and friendly demeanor, Cutts earned the trust of his patients and maintained positive relationships with his colleagues, despite the prevalent jealousies and quarrels within the profession.
 Over time, he became increasingly involved in the medical community.
 In 1858, when the staff of the Melbourne Hospital expanded, Cutts was elected as an honorary physician, a role he held for seventeen years.
 He played a pivotal role in the establishment of the Medical Society of Victoria, joining its committee in 1859 and eventually becoming its president in 1866.
 Additionally, he contributed to the founding of the Victorian Medical Benevolent Association in 1865, where he served as both treasurer and president.
 Cutts was a strong advocate for the Australian Medical Gazette and frequently contributed to its publication.
 In 1879, he played a key role in establishing the Victorian branch of the British Medical Association and served as its president in 1880–81.

 Personal life

 Cutts wedded Jane Thorpe in 1857 and together they raised a sizable family.
-Following her passing, he entered into matrimony with Isabella Rathie in 1895.
+Following her death, he entered into matrimony with Isabella Rathie in 1895.
 Isabella, who had received her training at the esteemed Royal Edinburgh Infirmary, served as a sister in Hobart before assuming the role of matron at the Melbourne Hospital in January 1890.
 During her tenure, she successfully implemented a structured nurse training program.